 The cut pucks were arranged on the table top to get a rough idea of placement, then glue was applied to the flattest side of the puck and stuck to the table top.

 It's a good idea to go slow here, as using too much glue will cause it to leak out from under the puck and ooze around the edges.
 This is not ideal as even with clear drying glue, you can see a shiny film where the glue spilled.

 After gluing all the pucks down allow the glue to cure overnight.

-To trim the uneven top a router sled is constructed, similar to what we learned in Lesson 7 - Hand Router except longer to accommodate the width of the table.
+To trim the uneven top a router sled is constructed, similar to what I taught in the Hand Router Lesson of my Woodworking Class, except longer to accommodate the width of the table.
 As with the router class, a long and sturdy board was used as the sled.
 The removable baseplate was taken from the router base and the holes transferred to the sled, openings were drilled at the marks and a larger opening for the router to extend through.

 The main criteria aside from the width spanning over the table when the router is at both sides is to have a sled that does not deflect.
 If your sled deflects you can try adding another piece of wood over the entire board to act as a transom.